The-Modular-Mind/oscelot/docs/Oscelot.md

 Send a request message to OSC'elot:
 `/oscelot/getstate`  (no args)

-OSC'elot wil respond with a `/state` message:
+OSC'elot will respond with a `/state` message:
 `/state, args: ('<stored client state string>')`

 | Name          | Type      | Value         | Notes                                     |